remomueller/documentation/macosx/100-prerequisites.md

 ### 103 XCode

 Make sure you have the latest version of XCode installed.
-XCode 5.0.2 or greater for Mavericks, XCode 4.6.3 or greater for Mountain Lion
+XCode 6.1.1 or greater for Yosemite, XCode 4.6.3 or greater for Mountain Lion

 [developer.apple.com/xcode](https://developer.apple.com/xcode)